 On the second occurrence of the occular cellulitus (as severe as the first), I visited a Nurse Practitioner in a small clinic in the supermarket that was located 1/2 block from home.
 With the pharmacy next to the clinic, within 40 minutes I had been diagnosed with more personal attention than in the large offices of the MD, and given an ointment that is standard in cases of occular cellulitis - no eye drops.
 Moreover, My eye healed in 5 days, half the time of the first treatment regimen.
 In fact, by the next morning, the eye swelling was much improved.
 The cost of the NP visit was just over half of the cost to see the MD, and it was covered by insurance.

-The 2012 median annual pay for Nurse Practitioners in the USA according to Salary.com in just over $90,000 a year.
+The 2015 median annual pay for Nurse Practitioners in the USA according to Salary.com is over $90,000 a year.
 This figure is an increase from the 2010 average of $64.690 found by the US Department of Labor.

 These professionals are authorized to examine and treat patients independently and in collaboration with other medical professionals as a colleague.
 The work requires a

 - RN certification and a BSN degree, followed by